 - 1. Have you had sex with men, women or both? - 2.
-How many men/women have you had sex with? - 3.
-How many times did you have sex without a condom? - 4.
+How many men have you had sex with? - 3.
+How many times did you have receptive anal sex with a man who was not wearing a condom? - 4.
 How many of your partners were HIV-positive or of unknown HIV status? - 5.
-With these positive/unknown status partners, how many times did you have sex without wearing a condom?
+With these positive/unknown status partners, how many times did you have insertive anal sex without wearing a condom?